 The sole purpose of seat belt use on a forklift is not for front-end collisions.
 Instead, it it there to keep you in the seat in case of tip-over.

 Normal human behavior says “jump” when the forklift starts to tip.
 In that split second needed to make a decision, two things motivate you in the wrong direction.
 First, momentum is throwing you to the low side of the machine (direction of tip).
 Secondly, in your mind, ground means safety, and the ground is closest on the low side (direction of tip).
 The problem is you can’t get away from the machine fast enough, and the overhead guard crushes you at the head, neck, shoulders, or chest.

-- Put on the seat belt every time you operate a truck.
+- Put on the seat belt every time you operate a forklift.
 Adjust the seat belt to tighten as needed.

-- Push hard against the steering wheel and brace your feet firmly into the floorboard on the machine, which will firmly plant you in the seat.
+- Push hard against the steering wheel and brace your feet firmly into the floorboard, which will firmly plant you in the seat.

 - Place both hands on the steering wheel, lean forward, and use the steering wheel as upper body support.

 - Always lean away from the point of impact.
 For example, if the forklift is tipping left, lean right.